BrightLab-ANVIL/Practice/README.md

-A place to practice git and GitHub
+A place to practice git and GitHub reading
 --------------

 This repository contains three scripts: one written in BASH, one written in Python and one written in MATLAB!